0xProject/protocol/docs/architecture/proxy.rst

 Ownership
 =========
 Another Feature, ``InitialMigration``, bootstraps into the proxy is the Ownable feature.
-This exposes ownership management functions: ``transferOwnership()`` and ``getOwner()``.
+This exposes ownership management functions: ``transferOwnership()`` and ``owner()``.
 This feature also enables ubiquitous modifiers such as onlyOwner, so it is an implicit dependency of nearly every other feature.

 .. code-block:: solidity